Dominic Preziosi, Editor

 Claudia Avila Cosnahan joined Commonweal in 2019, first as a consultant and project manager, then, in 2021 as Mission and Partnerships Director.
 She was educated at UCLA and Loyola Marymount University where she received a master’s degree in pastoral theology focusing on US Latinx theology, sociological/cultural context of ministry, and spirituality.
 She is a pastoral consultant and instructor in adult formation in the Archdiocese of Los Angeles and surrounding dioceses and is on the coordinating and research committee for the National Conversation on Shared Parish Life.
 She has published articles and spiritual reflections in Liturgical Training Publications and Commonweal.
 Daughter of Mexican immigrants and originally from Fontana, CA, she lives in Los Angeles with her husband. @AvilaCosnahan

 Gabriella Wilke joined Commonweal in 2017, first as an intern, then as a staff member in 2018.
-She is a graduate from the University of Minnesota, Morris, where she studied English with an emphasis in Medieval Studies.
-She and her husband live in the Bronx. @gabriella_wilke
+She is on the Advisory Committee for the Dorothy Day Guild.
+She studied English at the University of Minnesota, Morris and currently lives in central Minnesota with her husband. @gabriella_wilke

 David Sankey, Production